ebpffoundation/foundation/meetup-program.md

-**Meetup Groups hosting an event about eBPF can be reimbursed for up to $150 per month for Meetup-related expenses as long as they are using and hosting events on [community.cncf.io](https://community.cncf.io/), including food, beverages, and other expenses.**
+**Meetup Groups hosting an event about eBPF can be reimbursed for up to $150 per month for Meetup-related expenses as long as they are using and hosting events on [community.cncf.io](https://community.cncf.io/) or meetup.com, including food, beverages, and other expenses.**

 #### Event Eligibility & Verification

 To ensure the integrity of the program, expenses will only be reimbursed for approved events.
 To qualify:

-1. Platform Requirement: The group must be active and the specific event must be hosted/listed on community.cncf.io.
+1. Platform Requirement: The group must be active and the specific event must be hosted/listed on community.cncf.io or meetup.com.
 2. Content Focus: The agenda must primarily focus on eBPF technology or use cases.
 3. Proof of Event: To verify the event took place, you must include a link to the specific event page and a number of attendees.